 9. "Perfect" in French - "Parfait"

 You can also say that something is perfect instead of simply saying yes in French.
-In such a case, you can say "parfait" (perfect).
+In such a case, you can say "perfect" - the French translation for that would be "parfait."
 For instance, if your partner tells you you’re ordering sushi for dinner, you can answer with parfait.
 Of course, that is if you love sushi.

 Or use an equivalent of "parfait" and say Très bien (excellent or very good).
-When answering someone’s question, you can even say oui and create a whole expression using this phrase.
+When answering someone’s question, you can even add "oui" and create a whole expression using this phrase.

 Bounjour, ça va ? - Oui, très bien.